danielmasur/Notes/Elite.md

 Method 2:
 Goto HIP 36601 (1500ly from the bubble)
 - Planet C1A
-DSS, land at biological site 5.
+DSS, land at biological site 5 or 6.
 All crystalline clusters will be Polonium.
 - Planet C1D
 DSS, land at biological site 3.